 In 2014, recalculated hatchery mitigation objectives for Douglas, Chelan and Grant County PUDs significantly reduced the number of spring Chinook reared for conservation purposes and marked the first year that no spring Chinook were released from the facility.
-YN believes that continued releases in the Chewuch are an important part of salmon recovery in the Methow Basin and the program should continue to operate in a manner which maximizes efficacy of the supplementation effort.
-Through cooperation with the HCP HCs, releases were reinitiated in 2015 based on UCSCSA program objectives to continue efforts focused on improving productivity and survival.
+YN believes that continued releases in the Chewuch River are an important part of salmon recovery in the Methow Basin and the program should continue to operate in a manner which maximizes efficacy of the supplementation effort.
+Through cooperation with the HCP HCs, releases were reinitiated in 2015 and continued in 2016 based on UCSCSA program objectives focused on improving productivity and survival.

-Methow Composite stock, spring Chinook (BY2013) were obtained through the existing Chelan County PUD hatchery mitigation program, and approved through a Statement of Agreement (SOA) between Rock Island and Rocky Reach HCP HCs (Appendix B).
+Methow Composite stock, spring Chinook (BY2014) were obtained through the existing Chelan County PUD hatchery mitigation program, and approved through a Statement of Agreement (SOA) between Rock Island and Rocky Reach HCP HCs (Appendix B).
 The Rock Island and Rocky Reach HCP HCs are comprised of representatives from Chelan County PUD, WDFW, U.S. Fish and Wildlife Service (USFWS), National Marine Fisheries Service (NMFS), Colville Confederated Tribes (CCT) and YN.
 An additional SOA (Appendix C), allowing the use of the facility, was approved by the Wells Dam HCP HC (Douglas County PUD, USFWS, NMFS, WDFW, CCT, and YN).
-Prior to transfer to the Chewuch AP, the Chinook were initially reared at Eastbank Fish Hatchery (FH) on the Columbia River and over-wintered at the Carlton Acclimation Ponds on the mainstem Methow River.
+Spring Chinook were reared from eyed egg to pre-smolt stage at Methow FH prior to fish transport to the Chewuch AF.